-- Click on < Back to see your guide with its steps listed, and preview it altogether.
+- Click on < Back to see your guide with its steps listed, and preview it all together.

 Remember: Guides are aforethought user experiences.
 By creating guides having multiple steps with various behavior and design you can create any kind of experience you want.

 How to make a Guides Visible (Live)?